pysat/pysatNASA/README.md

 git clone https://github.com/pysat/pysatNASA.git
 ```

-Change directories into the repository folder and run the setup.py file.
+Change directories into the repository folder and build the project.
 For
 a local install use the "--user" flag after "install".

 ```
 cd pysatNASA/
-python setup.py install
+pip install .
 ```

 Note: pre-1.0.0 version
 -----------------------
-pysatNASA is currently in an initial development phase and requires pysat 3.0.0.
+pysatNASA is currently in an initial development phase and requires pysat 3.0.4.

 # Using with pysat